 Two deliveries, new orders, award for the BeachClub and a fresh take on the Flybridge: Busy times for Van der Valk

-Premium Dutch motoryacht builder Van der Valk enjoyed a very successful Cannes Yachting Festival.
-Its newly delivered Raised Pilothouse Jangada was one of the stars of the show, as was the launch model in the revolutionary BeachClub range, which won a coveted World Yachts Trophies award in Cannes.
+Premium Dutch motoryacht builder Van der Valk has enjoyed a very successful few months as its newly delivered Raised Pilothouse Jangada was one of the stars of the show at Cannes Yachting Festival, as was the launch model in the revolutionary BeachClub range, which won a coveted World Yachts Trophies award.
 The yard has also just received a new order for a 26-metre Raised Pilothouse and started construction on the first Modern version of its successful Flybridge range.

 Delivery of Jangada